Photo: Huntsville Main Street by Bryan Dearsley / LuxuryOntario

 The gorge is the town’s top attraction and draws nature enthusiasts and thrill-seekers alike.
 The Grand River flows through this limestone canyon, creating spectacular vistas and offering plenty of recreational activities.
 Whether it’s tubing down the river, hiking along the gorge’s trails, or even getting in some glamping under the stars, the gorge promises an immersive experience with nature.

 The town’s historic center with its 19th-century limestone architecture exudes an old-world charm and is certainly a lot of fun to explore.
-Here, the streets are lined with boutique shops, art galleries, and eateries, while the Elora Mill, once an historic gristmill and now one of Ontario’s best luxury inns, blends its rich past with contemporary elegance.
+Here, the streets are lined with boutique shops, art galleries, and eateries, while the Elora Mill, once a historic gristmill and now one of Ontario’s best luxury inns, blends its rich past with contemporary elegance.

 A popular hub for the arts, Elora hosts various events throughout the year, such as the Elora Festival, which showcases a medley of musical performances.
 The town’s artistic community also contributes significantly to its cultural fabric.